morriell/micro_proctoring/README.md

 ## ToDo

 - [ ] Replace profile page with relevant one
+- [ ] Replace css with a local one
+- [ ] Send photoes using ajax POST
 - [ ] Create a method to start the record session.
 May be add a new field to DB
 - [ ] Create a method to accept pictures and store them.
 Name of a picture should be a timestamp
 - [ ] Create a method to finish record session: make an archive from fotos, place a timastamp file nearby and return a link to this folder
 - [ ] Create a script that removes outdated records
 - [ ] Translate all menus etc
+- [ ] Write some instructions for users
 - [ ] Add deployment configs
 - [ ] Add e-mail based authorization